Justink-08/alx-pre_course/README.md

-my first redme
-my first readme
+changing the content of my readme from the git interface